Cold Weather Printing Tips

 Though many people have humidifiers for relief from the dryness, most do not.
 This can result in a number of inkjet printer problems.

 All papers retain of small amount (3-5%) of moisture to prevent them from being brittle.
-Most paper is manufactured in a moisture environment of 45-55%.
-If the air surrounding the paper falls to a level of 25-35% from our office and home heating, it will attempt to regain balance by losing some of its moisture content.
+Most paper is manufactured at 45-55% relative humidity.
+If the air surrounding the paper falls to a level of 25-35% due to local conditions, it will attempt to regain balance by losing some of its moisture content.
 Many Red River inkjet papers are only coated for printing on one side, or have different coatings on front and back.
 When the paper loses or gains water, one side of the paper can flex more than the other resulting in curl and static problems.